 Instructions

-• Add the potatoes to a baking sheet and coat in oil and then sprinlke with salt.
+• Add the potatoes to a baking sheet, coat each potato with oil, and sprinkle with salt.

-• Bake the potatoes at 425°F for 50-55 minutes or until a fork piereces through easily to the center of the potato.
+• Bake the potatoes at 425°F for 50-55 minutes, or until a fork pierces the center of each potato with ease.

 Nutrition